LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ## Preparing the dataset for aggregations

-Often times, the original dataset will not be optimal for performing aggregations in its original state.

-For example, the data type of a field has may not be recognized by Elasticsearch or the dataset may contain a value in a field that do not belong in that field and etc.

-Those are exact problems that I ran into while working with this dataset so the following are the requests that I sent to yield the responses shared during the workshop.

 Copy and paste these requests into Dev Tools in Kibana and run these queries in order specified below.

 **STEP 1: Create a new index(ecommerce_data) with the following mapping.**